Transferable skills training

 As part of your doctoral studies you are expected to reflect on your competences and acquire skills included in the learning outcomes of your programme.
 Transferable skills can be acquired either by work experience or developed via training.

-Both courses and training events are provided specifically for doctoral students.
-The bigger courses include several skills, some 6 ETC courses can be divided into smaller modules.
+Both courses and training events are provided specifically for doctoral researchers.
+The bigger courses include several skills, 6 ETC courses can be divided into smaller modules.
 Centres for Doctoral Studies and the Office of Academic Affairs provide shorter trainings for those interested in a quicker overview of a particular topic.

 While browsing your options, please make sure that you register to the courses and trainings that are mandatory in your doctoral programme.
-The programme requirements are listed on the homepage of your centre for doctoral studies
+The programme requirements are listed on the homepage of your centre for doctoral studies.

 Image